 After my initial, knee-jerk response, I settled in and thought about it.
 I’ll get to whatever other conclusions I have towards the end of this article, but while reflecting on the question, I concluded that it’s unethical for me to base my response solely on my existential connection to Mount Rushmore.
 My enjoyment of something is not necessarily an accurate ethical barometer.
 If I’m not even willing to listen to and consider the perspective, experience, and insight of others, what does that say about me?
 If that’s true of you, too, what does that say about you?
 About any of us?

 Speaking to The Washington Post, Ricky Gray Grass, a member of the Oglala Sioux’s executive council said, “The whole Black Hills is sacred.
 For them to come and carve the presidents, slave owners who have no meaning to us, it was an insult.”

 What informs Grass’ perspective and beliefs?
 What undergirds the long-standing legal fight between the Sioux and the U.S. government over the Black Hills?
 Why do some have such strong negative reactions to Mount Rushmore?

 Well, and I can only partially answer these questions from within my context, in 1868, the U.S. government made a treaty with the Sioux promising that the land that includes the Black Hills would belong to the tribe in perpetuity.
 Following the pattern established by generations upon generations of European immigrants to the Americas, that treaty proved to be a farce.
 After gold was discovered in the Black Hills, the U.S. government decided that their “yes” would not be yes, but would be a big fat “no,” instead.
 For some context to help jog your memory, Custer’s last stand in 1876 was part of the ensuing fight for the land.
-The faces of four of the presidents from the treaty breaking side of the conflict that are carved into a side of one of the mountains promised to the non-treaty breaking side of the conflict stands as a testament to which involved party ultimately triumphed.
+The faces of four of the presidents from the treaty breaking side of the conflict that are carved into a side of one of the mountains that was promised to the non-treaty breaking side of the conflict stands as a testament to which involved party ultimately triumphed.
 The question, I guess, is did the good guys win?